What it is

 with metadata, key claims, and links to your research threads."

-- /annotate — "Highlight a passage, tell me why it matters.
-I file
+- /annotate: "Highlight a passage, tell me why it matters.
+I file it

 threads, contradictions, gaps.
 Thesis-ready synthesis."